 If a written component precedes an oral component of the preliminary exam, the chair of the student's examination committee is responsible for making all written examinations available to all members of the committee.
-A positive evaluation of the preliminary exam by all members of a student's examination committee with at most one dissension is required to pass a student on their preliminary exam.
+A positive evaluation of the preliminary exam by all members of a student's examination committee with at most one dissension is required to pass a student on his or her preliminary exam.

-The student's department will promptly report the results of the Preliminary Examination to the Graduate and Professional School via the Academic Requirements Completion System (ARCS) within 10 working days of completion of the preliminary examination.
+The student's department will promptly report the results of the Preliminary Examination to the Graduate and Professional School via the Report of Doctoral Preliminary Examination form.
+The Preliminary Examination checklist form must also be submitted.
+These forms should be submitted to the Graduate and Professional School within 10 working days of completion of the preliminary examination.

-If an approved examination committee member substitution (one only) has been made, their approval must be submitted to the Graduate and Professional School via ARCS.
-The approval of the designated department approver is also required on the request.
+The Report of the Preliminary Examination form must be submitted with original signatures of the approved examination committee members.
+If an approved examination committee member substitution (one only) has been made, that signature must also be included, in place of the committee member, on the form submitted to the Graduate and

+Professional School.
+The original signature of the department head is also required on the form.

 After passing the required preliminary oral and written examinations for a doctoral degree, the student must complete the final examination within four years of the semester in which the preliminary exam is taken.
 Exams taken in between terms will expire at the end of the term that ended prior to the exam.
-For example, a preliminary exam taken and passed during the Fall 2023 semester will expire at the end of the Fall 2027 semester.
-A preliminary exam taken in the time between the Summer and Fall 2023 semesters will expire at the end of the Summer 2027 semester.
+For example, a preliminary exam taken and passed during the fall 2019 semester will expire at the end of the fall 2023 semester.
+A preliminary exam taken in the time between the summer and fall 2019 semesters will expire at the end of the summer 2023 semester.